skalpin/skalpin.github.io/_posts/2015-12-21-Simple-irc-client.md

 #IRC Client
 Since I've been using IRC more lately, I've been wanting to integrate it with other services.
-Also since this is my first blog I wanted to start with a project that would be easy to implement, and sure enough it was.
-In fact you could do all of this in a telnet session if you wanted to.
+Also since this is my first blog I wanted to start with a project that would be easy to implement.
+In fact the api is so easy, you could do all of this in a telnet session if you wanted to.
+So below are examples of how you can communicate with an IRC server over telnet, and some methods to get you going in C#.

 ##Telnet
 To get into the server all you need to do is open a console and type